-Once the procurement process is complete and a consultant is hired, grantees may use the sample professional services contract found in the CDBG Grant Administration Manual which includes the standard language used in such contracts and the clauses required for CDBG-funded grant contracts.
-It is the grantee's responsibility to include provisions related to all applicable CDBG requirements in any contract or agreement through which CDBG funds are passed on to a contractor or subcontractor.
+Once the procurement process is complete and a consultant is hired, grantees may use the sample professional services contract found in the CDBG/NSP Grant Administration Manual, Procurement Chapter, exhibit 3-F (see website) which includes the standard language used in such contracts and the clauses required for CDBG-funded grant contracts. -It is the grantee's responsibility to include provisions related to all applicable CDBG requirements in any contract or agreement through which CDBG funds are passed on to a contractor or subcontractor.

-The CDBG Supplemental Conditions to Contracts, found in the CDBG Grant Administration Manual, must be included in contracts for professional services, even if a contractor prefers to use their existing contract format.
+The CDBG Supplemental Conditions to Contracts found in CDBG/NSP GrantAdministration Manual, Procurement Chapter, exhibit 3-G (see website) must be included in contracts for professional services, even if a contractor prefers to use their existing contract format.
 In both sample formats, the required clauses have been noted with an asterisk.